 - For an addition/extension with a size that is more than 50% of the existing residence, the entire house (existing plus addition) must meet 6 star standards.

-Energy ratings are conducted by modelling the design into an Energy Rating software program (our company uses the common FirstRate5 software) and some factors that affect an energy rating are orientation of the home (north facing, south facing etc), building materials, insulation, window locations and sizes, glazing specifications (single, double and their efficiency), open spaces and ceiling heights, air leakage and more.
+Energy ratings are conducted by modeling the design into an Energy Rating software program (our company uses the common FirstRate5 software) and some factors that affect an energy rating are the orientation of the home (north-facing, south-facing, etc), building materials, insulation, window locations and sizes, glazing specifications (single, double and their efficiency), open spaces and ceiling heights, air leakage and more.

-If you have any questions about energy rating, please do not hesitate to contact us for more information.
+If you have any questions about the energy rating, please do not hesitate to Contact Us for more information.